 David previously worked on the campaign of Texas State Senator Brian Birdwell and interned for the Family Research Council in Washington, D.C.
 Mr. Walls has received a MA in Political Science and Legislative Studies from the University of Texas at Dallas and was honored as an Archer Center Graduate Program in Public Policy Fellow.
 He has also received a MBA from the University of Texas in Arlington and received his undergraduate degree from Southern Methodist University.
 David is a native Texan who grew up in the Dallas area.
 He currently lives in Austin with his wife and three children, and is an active member of Grace Covenant Church.

-Nicole Hudgens, Senior Policy Analyst
+Nicole Hudgens, Director of Policy

 Follow Nicole: @nicolehudgens17

 Nicole Hudgens is the Director of Policy for Texas Values.
 Before joining the Texas Values team in 2015, she worked for Congressman John Fleming, Family Research Council, and the Heritage Foundation.

 Nicole works with Texas legislators, the Governor’s Office, the Lt.
 Governor’s Office, and the Attorney General’s office to advance pro-life and pro-family policies in Texas.
 During the legislative session, she lobbies at the Texas Capitol and testifies before the Texas House and Senate.
 She has also testified before the Texas State Health and Human Services Department, the State Board of Education, and numerous city councils and school boards.

 Nicole has been quoted in the New York Times, the Wall Street Journal, USA Today, and is regularly featured in statewide television and print news sources.
 She is a Board Member of Partners Against Human Trafficking and a Member of the Choose Life Advisory Council.